 The following table provides the median annual salaries for a few behavioral psychology careers based on a worker's experience.

 Skills Gained With a Behavioral Psychology Careers Degree

-Behavioral psychologists and other professionals in this field build skills by enrolling in academic programs before earning state licensure and other forms of professional credentials.
-Four-year programs provide the core psychological concepts and research training students need for career entry and graduate academics.
-At the master's level, candidates participate in clinical training and advanced research projects that prepare them for careers as therapists, counselors, and scientists.
+Behavioral psychologists build skills by enrolling in academic programs before earning state licensure.
+Four-year programs provide the core psychological concepts and research training students need to pursue both entry-level careers and graduate programs.

 - Psychological Knowledge

 Students must develop core knowledge of behavioral, abnormal, and developmental psychology.
 They explore historical trends, theoretical perspectives, and empirical findings.
 Learners apply these frameworks to analyze human thoughts and behavioral problems through research.